 We undertake conceptual, empirical, historical and policy research in the field of higher education, nationally and internationally.
 Higher education is defined broadly to encompass all the main settings of tertiary education, including colleges, universities, the workplace and the virtual world.

 ESRC Centre for Global Higher Education @ Sheffield

 We lead one of the programme areas in this new social science research centre dedicated to the study of higher education and its future.
 Funded for five years and directed by Professor Simon Marginson of the University College London Institute of Education, the centre is a partnership including the University of Sheffield, Lancaster University and eight international universities.

-The Centre comes from a perspective that literacy practices are embedded within everyday life.
-The Centre is designed to support and enable research that draws on that perspective.
-The Centre engages with interdisciplinary research, including material cultural studies, cultural geography, sociology and the humanities to look at literacy in everyday life and learning contexts.
-The Centre addresses issues such as post-colonialism, diaspora identities, migration and new emerging identities within contemporary society in relation to texts, practices and communication.
+The Literacy Research Cluster comes from a perspective that literacy practices are embedded within everyday life.
+The Research Cluster is designed to support and enable research that draws on that perspective.
+Our work engages with interdisciplinary research, including material cultural studies, cultural geography, sociology and the humanities to look at literacy in everyday life and learning contexts.
+The Literacy Research Cluster addresses issues such as post-colonialism, diaspora identities, migration and new emerging identities within contemporary society in relation to texts, practices and communication.

 Recent Projects in the CSL

 The digital literacy and multimodal practices of young children

 Young children are growing up in highly technologized societies across Europe.
 The aim of this COST Action is to develop an interdisciplinary network that enables researchers to synthesise existing research and identify gaps in knowledge in this area.